fedluc/qupled/docs/qupled.rst

      - int
      - Number of matsubara frequencies

-Stls-Iet schemes
+Stls-IET schemes
 ~~~~~~~~~~~~~~~~

 The :obj:`qupled.classic.StlsIet` class is used to setup and perform all the necessary calculations
-for the solution of the `Stls-Iet schemes <https://journals.jps.jp/doi/abs/10.1143/JPSJ.55.2278>`_ .
+for the solution of the `Stls-IET schemes <https://journals.jps.jp/doi/abs/10.1143/JPSJ.55.2278>`_.
 The solution parameters are specified with a dedicated class called :obj:`qupled.classic.StlsIet.Input`.
 After the solution is completed the results are written to an hdf file in the form of
 :ref:`pandas dataframes <stlsiet_pandas_table>`.